foo290/Django-Verify-Email/README.md

 <h2>Re-Sending Email</h2>

-A user can request new verification link **For a specific no. of times** in case of the previous one has expired.
-By default a user can request new link **two times** which, obviously can be modified by you.
+A user can request new verification link **For a specific no. of times** in case the previous one has expired.
+By default, a user can request new link **two times** which, obviously can be modified by you.

 Set a "MAX_RETRIES" variable in settings.py specifying the no. of times a user is allowed to request new link.

-After that no. is exceeded, the user will be automatically redired on an error page showing that you have maxed out.
+After that no. is exceeded, the user will be automatically redirected on an error page showing that you have maxed out.

 **NOTE :** This info is stored in database so you have to apply migrations (<a href='#step3'>step 3</a>) to use this feature.